baihuqian/baihuqian.github.io/_posts/2017-08-01-Scala-Functions.md

 Under the covers, a function variable is an instance of the `Function1` trait, which defines a function that takes one argument.
 The `scala` package defines similar traits with 0 up to 22 arguments.

-## Function types
+## The Type of Functions
 Its type is written as `(parameterType) => resultType`.

 ## Parameters
 It is possible to provide default values.
 When the number of parameters provided is less than the actual number, default values are applied from the end (right).
 Parameters with default values must be after those without to take advantage of the default values.
 This means `def connect(timeout: Int = 6000, protocol: String)` will compile, but you cannot call it without specifying value for timeout.

 Named arguments are supported.
 Mixture of named and unnamed parameters are supported.

 Parameter checking is enforced using `require()` method.
 It takes a `Boolean` parameter, and if it evaluates to `false`, it throws and `IllegalArgumentException`.